 In the story, a young girl who is unloved by her father is sent out to sell matches and is too scared to go home until she has sold them because her father will beat her if she does.
 The girl takes shelter in an alleyway and begins to light the matches to try and stay warm.
 As she gets colder, she sees visions of happiness in the match light, ending with an image of her dead grandmother, the only person to ever show her love.
 The little girl sees a shooting star, something her grandmother told her meant someone was dying and she keeps lighting matches to maintain the vision of her grandmother.
 As the last match flickers out, her grandmother carries the little girl’s soul to heaven, and her frozen body is found the next morning.

-I can’t begin to list the number of lessons to be learnt from this story, and the sometimes dark fairytales of Hans Christian Anderson are stories I now share with our children.
+I can’t begin to list the number of lessons to be learned from this story, and the sometimes dark fairytales of Hans Christian Anderson are stories I now share with our children.
 They never fail to spark discussion and enable us to discuss otherwise difficult to raise topics.

 - The Emporer’s New Clothes – pretention, truth, honesty, having the courage of your convictions